omundy/learn-javascript/topics/dom/dom.md

 ## The window object

-We can view these properties and functions in the console or access them with javascript using dot syntax.
+👉 View these properties and functions in the console (or access them with javascript using dot syntax).

 <div class="twocolumn">
 <div class="col">